 Lecture notes will be provided, so laptops must be closed and cell phones turned off.
 Past experience suggests that if a student misses classes, the quality of their class participation will be poor, and their presentations will be a waste of time for everyone.
-Therefore, attendance is mandatory.
+Therefore, attendance is mandatory, with exceptions for student's documented medical emergency and job interviews.
 There will be plenty of office hours.
 However, students are required to send me an email of their notes so we have a permanent record.